SabinaGw/SQL-Queries-Collection/README.md

 # SQL-Queries-Collection

-## Hi there!
+## Hello and thanks for stopping by!

-Welcome to my SQL Queries Collection, showcasing my work as a data analyst.
-This repository features a range of SQL queries designed for data analysis, manipulation, and optimization, highlighting different techniques and solutions for various data challenges.
-This collection is a key part of my professional portfolio.
+Welcome to my collection of SQL queries!
+These are examples of questions I've had the opportunity to create both in my work and while developing projects for my portfolio.
+I'm excited to share them and hope they'll be useful or inspiring for others!

 ## Table of Contents